dougsland/kubectl-grab-resources/README.md

 # KUBECTL PACK
-**kubectl pack** detects resources required from running deployments and export it with all dependencies in a single YAML.
+**kubectl pack** detects resources required from running deployments, statefulsets, daemonsets and export it with all dependencies in a single YAML.

 # Table of Contents
 1. [**Why?**](#why)